Federal Reserve announces another rate cut

 “Inflation has moved much closer to our 2 percent longer-run goal, but core inflation remains somewhat elevated,” Powell said.
 “Longer-term inflation expectations appear to remain well anchored, as reflected in a broad range of surveys of households, businesses and forecasters, as well as measures from financial markets.”

 The labor market has cooled in the past two years.
-According to the Bureau of Labor Statistics, unemployment was at 4.1 percent at the end of October.
+The BLS reported unemployment was at 4.1 percent at the end of October.
 The economy also added only 12,000 jobs in October.

 Powell said the committee remains on the path between remaining too restrictive and weakening the labor market and reducing rates too quickly and seeing inflation increase again.